monurakkaya/opencart-eloquent/readme.md

-#OPENCART-ELOQUENT
+# OPENCART-ELOQUENT

 Yet another OpenCart database package for lazy laravel developers.
 I wrote this package to use my OpenCart extensions.
 It does not replace whole opencart models with eloquent models.
-It just gives you the opportunity to use eloquent ORM while querying
+It just gives you the opportunity to use eloquent ORM flexibility while querying

-###INSTALLATION
+### INSTALLATION
 1. First, install the package via composer:
     ```shell
     composer require monurakkaya/opencart-eloquent